 You know how pirates hop on someone else’s ship and take it?
 That’s what conmen do with organizations to gain credibility.
 Perhaps my favorite story was about a guy named Kirby D. Cochran, someone who claimed in his many online bios to be an adjunct professor of finance from the University of Utah.
 There’s very little digital footprint of his actual time at the university.

 On with the story… “Professor” Cochran was brought on to a struggling multi-level marketing company called Wake-up Now to solve internal financial and strategic problems.
 The entire network of sellers was furious, and his academic background and business experience would straighten out the mess.
 Alas, there was hope!

 So let’s get back to that title: adjunct professor.
 Being an “adjunct professor” means very little.
 But it means a lot to grand storytellers.
 It gives them clout.
-By definition, these are “guest professors” who do not have the same employment benefits of full time faculty.
-Practically speaking, Cochran may have taught a small class for brief summer semester.
-Or maybe he just gave a couple talks and then decided that qualified him as an adjunct professor.
+By definition, these are “guest professors” who do not have the same employment benefits as full-time faculty.
+Practically speaking, Cochran may have taught a small class for a brief summer semester.
+Or maybe he just gave a couple of talks and then decided that qualified him as an adjunct professor.